Torrey Pines Gliderport: Facilities

 Torrey Pines Gliderport has one runway designated 9/27 with a 1,500 by 30 ft (457 x 9 m) highly eroded asphalt surface.
 The runway is on property owned by the University of California, San Diego, while the rest of the gliderport is owned by the city of San Diego.

-The Torrey Pines Gliderport offers paragliding and hang gliding lessons and tandem flights.
+Torrey Pines Gliderport offers paragliding and hang gliding lessons and tandem flights.

 Sandwiches, snacks, and drinks can be purchased from the Cliff Hanger Cafe.